rianders/stable-audio-3/docs/workflows/lora.md

 When LoRA checkpoints are loaded, the Gradio interface shows per-LoRA controls.
 Each LoRA gets its own collapsible accordion with independent settings:

-### LoRA DiT Strength
+### LoRA Diffusion Transformer Strength
 Controls the strength of the LoRA effect on the diffusion model backbone.
 Default is 1.0 (full effect).
 Setting to 0 disables the LoRA entirely; values above 1.0 amplify the effect.
 Range: 0.0 - 10.0.

 ### LoRA Conditioner Strength
-Controls the LoRA effect on the text conditioner independently from the DiT.
+Controls the LoRA effect on the text conditioner independently from the Diffusion Transformer.
 Default is 1.0.
 This allows you to, for example, keep the LoRA effect on the conditioner while reducing it on the backbone.

 ### LoRA Interval
 Controls when LoRA is active during the sampling process based on the noise level (sigma).
 The interval is specified as `[min, max]` where both are in the range 0.0 to 1.0.